 NORTHERN BC GRIZZLY BEAR

 The grizzly bear (Ursus Arctos), commonly known as the silvertip bear, is a large subspecies of brown bear inhabiting North America.
 Adult males weigh on average 600 - 900 lbs and measuring 7 - 9 feet in length with an average shoulder height of 4 - 5 ft.
 Although variable in color from blond to nearly black, grizzly bear hides are typically brown with darker legs and commonly white or blond tipped fur on the flank and back.
-A pronounced hump appears on their shoulders; this distinct characteristic that helps to distinguish a grizzly bear from a black bear.
-Aside from the distinguishing hump, a grizzly bear can be identified by a "dished in" profile of their face with short, rounded ears, whereas a black bear has a straight face profile and longer ears.
-A grizzly bear's front claws measure 2-4 inches in length where a black bear's will measure about 1-2 inches in length.
+A pronounced hump appears on their shoulders; this distinct characteristic distinguishes a grizzly bear from a black bear.
+Also a grizzly bear's front claws measure 2-4 inches in length where a black bear's will measure about 1-2 inches in length.
 Grizzly bears mate in the spring several weeks after they emerge from their dens.
 Big boars will begin to roam in search of a sow in heat and have been known to travel many miles.
 If a dominant boar finds a female with cubs he will try to kill her offspring if they belong to another male.